With a little help from my friends: essentiality vs opportunity in group criticality: Group criticality

 In this section, we build upon the definitions given by Breisbart \cite{b10} and by Dall'Aglio et al.\cite{dfm16} to come up with a notion of group criticality that draws elements from both sources.
 We then make a comparison between the new proposal and that of $d$-criticality introduced by Beisbart.

 The non-essential players in a critical coalition have no effective power and it is natural to restrict our attention to essential players only.
-Moreover, Beisbart's proposal of e-criticality is ambiguous, not requiring all players in G to be essential.
+Moreover, Beisbart's proposal of $e$-criticality does not require all players in $G$ to be essential.
 Instead, we make this feature crucial in the following definition.